>> Bourbon Basics

 These Bourbons have been more gently aged and haven't picked up as many of the oak characteristics.

-As such you get more of the flavour from the corn, barley, rye or wheat used in their creation.
+As such you get more of the flavor from the corn, barley, rye or wheat used in their creation.
 Think notes like hot cereal or cornbread.

-Good beginner Bourbons that showcase these grain flavours are Very Old Barton, Basil Hayden's, and Johnny Drum Private Reserve.
+Good beginner Bourbons that showcase these grain flavors are Very Old Barton, Basil Hayden's, and Johnny Drum Private Reserve.

-So, after all of that, where should we point our wannabe Bourbon-loving friends?
+So, after all of that, where should we point or give to Bourbon-loving friends?
 The first step in knowing what you like is trying new things.
 Luckily, we know just the place to go...